Rank | Picture | Name | Rating | Shop |

 For avid gardeners, it is always hard to say goodbye to our plants as the cold weather rolls in.
-But luckily a good greenhouse can allow you to grow all year long.
+But luckily, a good greenhouse can allow you to grow all year.

 The small greenhouse kit is a great investment, and there is a version out there for everyone’s needs.